GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 |       3 | Shelf-terminating  |
 |       9 | Not assigned       |

-### `primeclass`
+### WGMS primary classification

-WGMS primary classification of the glacier, obtained from the GLIMS database.
-It is currently very poorly populated, with only few submissions to GLIMS having provided this information.
+The WGMS primary classification of the glacier (`primeclass`) is directly fetched from the GLIMS database.
+It is currently poorly populated, with only few submissions to GLIMS having provided this information.
 Available categories:

 |   Digit | Class                   | Description                                                                                                                                                                                                                                                                                    |
 |--------:|:------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|